 When you arrive in the UK, you may need to register with the police – to confirm information about your address in the UK and the course you're studying.
 Please read the important information on this page before booking an appointment with the Police.

 You need to book a Police Registration appointment within 7 days of arriving in the UK if you are from: Afghanistan, Algeria, Argentina, Armenia, Azerbaijan, Bahrain, Belarus, Bolivia, Brazil, China, Colombia, Cuba, Egypt, Georgia, Iran, Iraq, Israel, Jordan, Kazakhstan, Kuwait, Kyrgyzstan, Lebanon, Libya, Moldova, Morocco, North Korea, Oman, Palestine, Peru, Qatar, Russia, Saudi Arabia, Sudan, Syria, Tajikistan, Tunisia, Turkey, Turkmenistan, United Arab Emirates, Ukraine, Uzbekistan or Yemen

 You normally need to register within seven days of your arrival in the UK.
 It is a criminal offence not to register with the police if you are required to.
-During the first term, Warwick host on campus Police registrations for Warwick students and dependants.
-Therefore, the seven day rule is relaxed for Warwick students and dependants as long as you have a booked appointment to see the Police between October and December (Warwickshire Police), or you have booked the first appointment available to you on the online system (West Midlands Police).
+During the first term, Warwick host on campus Police registrations for Warwick students and dependents (not available to pre-sessional English students - these students will need to attend an appointment at the police station).
+The seven-day rule is relaxed for Warwick students and dependants as long as you have a booked appointment to see the Police.
 However, you are still required to book an appointment within 7 days of arriving in the UK.

 All students required to complete a Police registration need to create an account and book an appointment via the online system, delivered by the Police.

 The Police Registration Process involves 2 stages: